hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Askártæs**
 DEM.PROX.VISIBLE
-"This one (visible and close)"
+“This one (visible and close)”

 **Askćéjer**
 DEM.DIST.INVISIBLE
-"That one (distant and not visible)"
+“That one (distant and not visible)”

 ### Vilela